 The final midweek of Football Internationals take place on Tuesday, with a a couple of prestige friendlies to look forward to, among a dozen or so games being played.
 Below we take a look at four of these matches, with a tip for each.

 All matches played on Tuesday.
-All pricing from bet365
+Prices quoted from bet365 at time of writing

 Russia v Spain (6:45pm)